CUBRID/cubrid-manual/en/sql/function/typecast_fn.rst

 	:rtype: STRING

 	When the *format* argument is assigned, the time is output according to the specified language.
 At this time, the language specified to the **intl_date_lang** system parameter is applied.
 For example, when the language is set to "de_DE" and the format is "%h:%i:%s %p", "08:46:53 PM" is output as "08:46:53 Nachm.".
-When the intl_date_lang value is not set, the language applied to the **CUBRID_LANG** environment variable is applied.
+When the intl_date_lang value is not set, the language applied to the **CUBRID_CHARSET** environment variable is applied.
 When the *format* argument specified does not correspond to the given string, an error is returned.

 	The following example shows the case when the system parameter **intl_date_lang** is "en_US".